 - Synthetic opiods such as fentanyl were connected to 349 drug-related fatalities in Georgia in 2018; this is up from 61 in 2012.

 Still, your treatment program must be tailored to the substance you struggle with.

-At Metro Atlanta Treatment, we have experience helping individuals overcome the following addictions:
+At Atlanta Treatment LLC, we have experience helping individuals overcome the following addictions:

 - Opioid addiction– Opioids are extremely addictive and can lead to fatal overdoses.
 We treat substance use disorders tied to prescription painkillers, fentanyl, and heroin.

 - Prescription pill addiction – In addition to opioid painkillers, many people form addictions to prescription depressants (downers and benzos) and stimulants (uppers).

 - Methamphetamine addiction – Also called meth or crystal meth, methamphetamine is highly addictive, and using causes serious health effects, including overdose.

 - Cocaine Addiction Treatment - A powerfully addictive stimulant that increases the levels of dopamine in the brain.

 - Benzodiazepines Treatment - Tranquilizer-type drugs that create feelings of calmness, relax the muscles, and sedate patients.

 With many of the substances above, quitting on your own is difficult, if not impossible.
 You may need medication-assisted treatment (MAT) to help you get through withdrawal, which is one of the many services we offer at Atlanta Treatment LLC.